Doctoral Degree Requirements

 Doctor of Philosophy (Ph.D.)

 The minimum credit hours required for the Ph.D. degree are 60 semester hours beyond the master's degree.
 This includes a minimum of 30 semester hours for the dissertation and a minimum of 30 semester hours of course-work.
-A student seeking the Ph.D. is required to complete a minimum of six semester hours in approved advanced mathematics beyond their bachelor's degree.
+A student seeking a Ph.D. is required to complete a minimum of six semester hours in approved advanced mathematics beyond their bachelor's degree.
 At the discretion of the dissertation committee and/or department, additional mathematics semester hours may be required.

 The dissertation must either add to the fundamental knowledge of the field or provide a new and better interpretation of facts already known.
 It is expected to result in one or more manuscripts submitted for publication in a refereed journal.